devlinnmanuel/hangman-with-python/README.md

 - The program will randomly select a word from the words provided.
 - If the guess is correct, the program will display the position(s) of the guessed character.
 - If the guess is incorrect, the program will display the hangman figure in the following order:
-a.
-Pole and rope
+1. Pole and rope
-b.
-Head
+2. Head
-c.
-Body
+3. Body
-d.
-Right arm
+4. Right arm
-e.
-Left arm
+5. Left arm
-f.
-Right leg
+6. Right leg
-g.
-Left leg
+7. Left leg
 - Player has **7 chances** to guess the word.
 - If the player exceeds **7 incorrect** guesses, the program will reveal the correct word.
 - The player can continue the game until all previously provided words have been correctly guessed.